 What is synthetic monitoring?

-Synthetic monitoring, also known as synthetic testing, is an application performance monitoring practice that emulates the paths users might take when engaging with an application.
+Synthetic monitoring is an application performance monitoring practice that emulates the paths users might take when engaging with an application.
 It uses scripts to generate simulated user behavior for different scenarios, geographic locations, device types, and other variables.

 After collecting and analyzing this valuable performance data, a synthetic monitoring solution can: